vsrinivas/fuchsia/system/ulib/async/README.md

 ## Using the C++ helpers

-`libasync.a` includes `Wait`, `Task`, and `Receiver` helper classes which wrap the C API with a more convenient mxtl::Function<> callback based interface for use in C++.
+`libasync.a` includes `Wait`, `Task`, and `Receiver` helper classes which wrap the C API with a more convenient fbl::Function<> callback based interface for use in C++.

 There is also a special `WaitWithTimeout` helper defined in